wkumari/draft-kh-dnsop-7706bis/README.md

    The authors fully acknowledge that running a copy of the root zone on the loopback address is not a new concept, and that we have chatted with many people about that idea over time.
-For example, Bill Manning described a similar solution but to a very different problem (intermittent connectivity, instead of constant but slow connectivity) in his doctoral dissertation in 2013 [Manning2013].
+For example, Bill Manning described a similar solution to the problems in his doctoral dissertation in 2013 [Manning2013].

    Evan Hunt contributed greatly to the logic in the requirements.
    Other significant contributors include Wouter Wijngaards, Tony Hain,